fiddleHeads/spatial-reference/content/datum.md

 A **vertical** datum defines the height either above or below a nationally defined reference surface (e.g., mean sea level).

-> Not all geospatial data needs to have a defined vertical datum, but it makes sense if you are using survey data in a GIS.
+> Not all geospatial data needs to have a defined vertical datum, but it makes sense if you are using elevation data in a GIS.

+> There was just a new [vertical datum](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/georeferencing/vertical-reference-system) released last year for BC, important for any sea level rise mapping and accuracy.

 ### A Brief History of Datums